 Rainbow Bridge

 If you are travelling from Canada to the US (or vice versa), you will be travelling over the Rainbow Bridge, which will also offer you great views of the Falls.
 Located between Niagara Falls, Canada, and Niagara Falls, USA, there is a charge to cross, even if you are walking.
-This toll bridge costs USD 5.00 or CAD 6 and is collected when departing the USA.
-Pedestrians may cross for $1.00, which is collected when leaving Canada.
-Don’t forget that you will need your passport for this activity (you must go through Canadian border entry while returning).
+This toll bridge costs USD 6 or CAD 8.50 and is collected when departing the USA.
+Pedestrians may cross for USD $1.00/CAD $1.25, which is collected when leaving Canada.
+Don’t forget that you will need your passport for this activity (you must go through Canadian border control on your return).

 Restaurants:

-If you prefer to have some great meals while soaking up the vistas, you can check out some of the many restaurants with views of the Falls (which are way too many to put on this list).
+If you prefer to have some great meals while soaking in the vistas, you can check out some of the many restaurants with views of the Falls (which are way too many to list here).
 However, the Table Rock Restaurant is the closest to the Falls, so you know you are guaranteed a fantastic food experience close to the flowing rapids.

 Located right in the Table Rock Visitor’s Center, this is a convenient place to fill your belly when you need a break from all the activities in the area.
-The floor-to-ceiling windows create an atmosphere that can’t be beaten, and the menu offers diners international fare from locally sourced ingredients.
+The floor-to-ceiling windows create an atmosphere that can’t be beat, and the menu offers diners international fare made with locally sourced ingredients.
 Reservations are recommended.

 Falls View Hotels: